lambdaclass/lambdaworks_stark_platinum/README.md

 # Starknet Stack Prover Lambdaworks
-Disclaimer: This prover is still in development and may contain bugs.
+This prover is still in development and may contain bugs.
 It is not intended to be used in production yet.
 We're a few weeks away to have it ready.
+We expect to have something working in a good state by mid August 2023.

 ## Main building blocks